 This is especially true for Black Jersey Giants because their color reduces their ability to deflect sunlight and stay cool.

-Because these chickens grow into a large and broad size, they need much more space than your average or standard chicken.
-They are also quite tall, with some roosters reportedly reaching 28 inches in height, so good headroom is a must for the coop.
+Because these chickens grow into a large and broad size, they need much more space than your standard or average chicken.
+They are also quite tall, with some Jersey Giant roosters reportedly reaching 28 inches in height, so good head room and larger pop door is a must for the coop.